lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 An uncontrolled vampire (see [Play Area, sec.
 2.3](#23-play-area)) will have blood counters stacked on it representing the amount of influence that has been invested in him.
-When that stack equals his blood capacity at the end of the influence phase, you reveal the vampire and place him in the ready region (see [Play Area, sec.
+When that stack equals his blood capacity at the end of the influence phase, you may reveal the vampire and place him in the ready region (see [Play Area, sec.
 2.3](#23-play-area)).
 He retains the blood counters used to influence him on his card to serve as his blood (see [Influence Phase, sec.
 7](#7-influence-phase)).

-**Clan**
+Ⓡ A vampire's capacity can never be reduced below one, even by the effects of `Violet Tremain` or `Mind of a Child`.

-Each vampire belongs to a clan, identified by the symbol at the top of the attribute bar (the marble stripe on the left side of the card).
+**Clan**: Each vampire belongs to a clan, identified by the symbol at the top of the attribute bar (the marble stripe on the left side of the card).
 See the reference pages in the center of the rules booklet for a list of the clan symbols.
 Some library cards require a member of a particular vampire clan to